joan41868/hethers.js/packages/bignumber/README.md

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers) TODO link once deployed, but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/@hashgraph/hethers), but for those with more specific needs, individual components can be imported.

 ```javascript